Niklas-Mezynski/fontys-sofa-project-pharox-ghg-emissions-calculation/Documentation/Use_Cases/use_cases_ramon.md

     <td>Scenario</td>
     <td>
     <ol>
-        <li>Actor navigates to the emissions factors page of the app</li>
-        <li>Actor selects the emission factor to be added/edited/deleted</li>
-        <li>If the emission factor is being added/edited the actor should input a new value</li>
+        <li>Actor invokes the API call to edit emission factor and provides the new value</li>
+        <li>System sends the request with the provided value</li>
     </ol>
     </td>
   </tr>
   <tr>
     <td>Results</td>
     <td>
-    Emission factor has been added/edited/deleted
+    Emission factor has been edited
     </td>
   </tr>
 </tbody>